rkitover/android-tablet-setup-guide/README.md

 I am using Android 11 on a Samsung tablet, previous versions and other vendor distributions will not have all the features described here in the same places described here, if you are using such a device you will need to make any necessary adjustments.

 This setup will also work with other Android devices that you use with a keyboard and mouse/trackball, such as PC and Raspberry Pi versions of Android and Android TV devices such as the NVIDIA SHIELD.
 Some phones, such as ones made by Samsung, can also output video through a USB-C hub or adapter, and along with a bluetooth mouse and keyboard you would be able to follow this setup with such a configuration.
 Using a Linux graphical desktop on a tiny phone screen with a touch keyboard is not practical however.

+If you have any issues with these instructions or configuration code, feel free to open an issue on the GitHub project page, or send me corrections and additions via pull request.

 ### Hardware Requirements